-- 2.22 Figure 4 below shows the average annual bill for a Power NI domestic credit customer compared to the "Big Six" Supply companies in GB and the average of the three biggest suppliers in the RoI (Electric Ireland, SSE Airtricity ROI and Bord Gais).
-This comparison is based on the latest available information on the standard domestic credit (non-direct debit) tariffs of each company and is based on average annual consumption of 3,200 kWh.
-This graph takes account of any tariff changes which have been published to date in each jurisdiction. - 2.23 Figure 4 illustrates that the Power NI tariff for an average domestic credit customer will be circa 17% cheaper than the GB average standard tariff, and will be circa 28% cheaper than RoI average standard tariff.
+- 2.21 Figure 4 below shows the average annual bill for a Power NI domestic credit customer compared to the "Big Six" Supply companies in GB and the average of the three biggest suppliers in the Rol (Electric Ireland, SSE Airtricity ROI and Bord Gais).
+This comparison is based on the latest available information on the standard domestic credit (non-direct debit) tariffs of each company and is based on average annual consumption of 3,200 kWh. - 2.22 Figure 4 illustrates that the Power NI tariff for an average domestic credit customer will be circa 17% cheaper than the GB average standard tariff and the RoI average standard tariff.